-- \NEW: Want to see the fun adventures your camper is having at Camp Conrad Chinnock download Campanion on the Apple App store or get it on Google Play. - The Campanion mobile app allows parents to connect with their child's camp experience through a personalized stream of content and facial recognition. - We will be limiting the number of posts on our social media sites, so we encourage you to download the Campanion application. - The mobile app will also make registration and form completion much easier with access to these applications right from your mobile device. - During the camp sessions, parents are not permitted to make unannounced visits.
+- During the camp sessions, parents are not permitted to make unannounced visits.
 This detracts from the experiences and personal growth your child will have while at Camp. - Camp only has one phone line that is reserved for business calls.
-Campers are not permitted to make or receive calls while at Camp, but they are able to send letters home. - If you need to communicate with your camper or our office for an immediate matter, please call the Camp office and leave a voicemail 844-744-CAMP (2267) - Camp's Emergency Line: (909) 604-6033.
-This line is reserved for Emergency concerns only.
+Campers are not permitted to make or receive calls while at Camp, but they are able to send letters home. - If you need to communicate with your child for an immediate matter, please call the Camp office and leave a voicemail at 844-744-CAMP (2267)

-• To mail a letter or package (NO FOOD ITEMS) to your camper, please use the following mailing address:
+To mail a letter or package (NO FOOD ITEMS) to your camper, please use the following mailing address:

-Camp Conrad Chinnock Camper Name (Session #) 4700 Jenks Lake Rd.
-East, Angelus Oaks, CA 92305
+Camp Conrad Chinnock Camper Name (Session #) 4700 Jenks Lake Rd., East Angelus Oaks, CA 92305